Patellofemoral prosthesis - why it often has no good reputation

 • Biomechanical problems: The prosthesis must be optimally aligned to avoid complications such as malalignment.

-• High patient expectations: Often, patients expect complete pain relief after surgery, which cannot always be guaranteed.
+• High patient expectations: Patients often expect complete pain freedom after the surgery, which cannot always be guaranteed.

 Patient selection and preoperative planning